hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 Terraform includes an acceptance test harness that does most of the repetitive work involved in testing a resource.
-For additional information about testing Terraform Providers, see the [Extending Terraform documentation](https://www.terraform.io/docs/extend/testing/index.html).
+For additional information about testing Terraform Providers, see the [SDKv2 documentation](https://www.terraform.io/plugin/sdkv2/testing).

 ## Acceptance Tests Often Cost Money to Run